-The ten assemblers interviewed were residents of Bure city which has good road access to the 362 other parts of the country.
-Farmers from a range of different villages bring their berbere to the 363 assemblers located in Bure (Figure 2D&E).
-In the study area, all the assemblers are males, and 364 365 those interviewed ranged in age from 27 to 60 years.
-The maximum education qualification obtained by any of the assemblers interviewed was 12th grade (equivalent to high school) (10% 366 of respondents).
-While 40% of the assemblers had studied to standard 10 (10 years of basic 367 education), and 20% had achieved a basic school education.
-The kebeles which the assemblers 368 based in Bure city purchase and collect berbere from include Zalema, Debun, Wadera, Alefa, 369 Beso, Arebajero, Medro, Gelebed, Gulum, Wadero, Dejen, Bure, Tengea and Tataya.
-370
+interviewed ranged in age from 27 to 60 years.
+The maximum education qualification obtained by any of the assemblers interviewed was 12th grade (equivalent to high school) (10% of respondents).
+While 40% of the assemblers had studied to standard 10 (10 years of basic education), and 20% had achieved a basic school education.
+The kebeles which the assemblers based in Bure city purchase and collect berbere from include Zalema, Debun, Wadera, Alefa, Beso, Arebajero, Medro, Gelebed, Gulum, Wadero, Dejen, Bure, Tengea and Tataya.

 All the assemblers in the study area collect the berbere pods after they have been sun-dried by the farmers.
-If berbere were purchased fresh from farmers, then the assemblers would undertake sun-drying of the berbere after spreading it directly on the ground for 7 to 20 days.
+If berbere were purchased fresh from farmers, then the assemblers would undertake sun-drying of the berbere after spreading it directly on the ground for 7-20 days.
 Just two assemblers said they might place the berbere on a plastic sheet to dry.

-The purchased berbere may be stored by the assemblers for periods ranging from 15 days to 2 375 years.
-However, only very small quantities of the berbere are stored for longer durations as the 376 majority (60%) of assemblers sell their berbere immediately to the next-level purchasers.
-377 About 60% of the assemblers pack their berbere in jute bags, while 20% pack the product in 378 woven polypropylene bags (Figure 2F).
-The other 20% of assemblers store their berbere in 379 heaps on the floor of a store room (Figure 2G).
-All the storage structures are simple rooms 380 constructed with locally available materials (i.e., wood and mud walls, metal sheets, plastic 381 sheets) without any controls for temperature or relative humidity.
-One assembler reported using 382 both jute and hermetic bags to store berbere in.
+The purchased berbere may be stored by the assemblers for periods ranging from 15 days to 2 years.
+However, only very small quantities of the berbere are stored for longer durations as the majority (60%) of assemblers sell their berbere immediately to the next-level purchasers.
+About 60% of the assemblers pack their berbere in jute bags, while 20% pack the product in woven polypropylene bags (Fig. 2F).
+The other 20% of assemblers store their berbere in heaps on the floor of a store room (Fig. 2G).
+All the storage structures are simple rooms constructed with locally available materials (i.e., wood and mud walls, metal sheets, plastic sheets) without any controls for temperature or relative humidity.
+One assembler reported using both jute and hermetic bags to store berbere in.
 Different varieties of berbere are stored in separate containers from each other.

 All the assemblers sort the berbere before purchasing it from the farmers.
-The majority remove dirty, discoloured or white coloured, spoiled, broken pods and any plant debris (Figure 2H).
+The majority remove dirty, discoloured or white coloured, spoiled, broken pods and any plant debris (Fig. 2H).
 Around 30% of the assemblers clean and grade the berbere pods into first, second and third quality classes.
 The properties the assemblers check for when grading the berbere are colour, larger-sized pods, dryness (moisture content), pungency, and absence of contaminants and impurities.
 It was observed during the survey that sorting by assemblers typically takes place manually with the berbere spread on the ground.